VPAC/seqpar/sequentialandparallelprogramming.md

 A strength of a programming language is its capacity to employ symbolic identifiers which references storage locations that holds a value; the compiler will replace the symbolic identifier with the actual location of the data.
 These values can be variable or constant and have a data type.
 The typical datatypes used in programming languages, including C and Fortran, include integers, floating-point numbers, logicals, characters and strings, with certain elaborations which will be explained soon.

 The basic principle is that variables have a great deal of flexibility, whereas constants can provide form of self-documenting code, and provide checks that constancy assumptions are not violated.
 They also provide a means by which literals (e.g., a number or string) can be easily referred to and updated if necessary.
 In both cases of these value assignments, the symbolic identifier should be both meaningful and unique, avoiding confusion between other identifiers in the code.
 Earlier version of Fortran (up to Fortran77) were not very friendly in this regard and, unfortunately, bad habits continue even through this comptemporary time.
 Very old FORTRAN (FORTRAN IV, aka FORTRAN66) used what was called the I-N rule; undeclared variables were assumed by the compiler to be typed REAL, unless they started with I-N in which case they were assumed to be INtegers.
 In Fortran77 variable names were limited to six characters from alphanumerics, with the first character a letter.
 It did not distinguish between upper and lower case; and assumed the former.

+Constants in Fortran 90 may be of the types integer, real, logical, complex, and string.
+Integer constants are a series of digits prefixed with an optional sign.
+Real constants may be expressed in decimal form as a series of digits with a decimal point and an optional sign, or as an exponential form where a real or integer is followed by E/e as the exponent (e.g., "10E3" to represent 10^3).
+Logical constants are expressed as ".TRUE." or ".FALSE.", with the periods non-optional.
+Character constants are a string, the content, encapsulated by single or double-quotes.
+The length of the string includes white space in the encapsulated area.
+If quotes are used within a string, use alternate quotes for encapsulation (e.g., "Fortran's constants").
+Two consective quotes are treated as one (e.g., "Fortran''s constants" = "Fortran's constants").

+In C, constants, also known as literals, can be a character type (char), an integer (int), a single-precision floating point value (float), a double-precision floating point number (double), or enumerated values.
+Integer literals may be expressed as a decimal, octal, or hexadecimal notation with a special prefix for the base, 0x or 0X for hexadecimal and 0 for octal.
+Integer literals can also have a 'U', 'u' or 'L', 'l' suffix to for unsigned or long.
+Floating-point literals, like in Fortran, can be represented either in decimal form or exponential form.
+In the decimal form a decimal point must be included, in an exponent form, the exponent is introduced by e or E. Character literals are enclosed in single quotes, e.g., 'x', and can consist of standard characters, escape sequences (e.g., '\t'), or a universal character (e.g., ' \u3b2c' - go on, look it up).
+Certain characters in C that represent special meaning when preceded by a backslash for example, newline (\n) or tab (\t).
+String literals are enclosed in double quotes and may consist of standard characters, escape sequences, and universal characters.

 In more contemporary times longer and more explicit names are preferable to shorter obscure identifiers which can be ambiguous even within the same area of inquiry e.g., does an identifier named APC 'activated protein C', 'adenomatous polyposis coli', or 'argon plasma coagulation'?
 (Examples from "Abbreviation and Acronym Disambiguation in Clinical Discourse", AMIA Annual Symposium Proceedings.
 2005; 2005: 5899-593).
 One method to assist in this is to stringently avoid having too many temporary value identifiers, typically applied to variables.